-This statement sets the PYSPARK_PYTHON environment variable to python_executable if it is set to python.
+This statement sets the PYSPARK_PYTHON environment variable to path to python executable if it is set to python.
 This is necessary because the pyspark script sets PYSPARK_PYTHON to python if it is not already set to something else.
 If the user has set PYSPARK_PYTHON to something else, both pyspark and this example preserve their setting.